NFL Playoffs 2018-19: Predicting Post-Week 16 AFC, NFC Standings

 The Rams, who lost to the Saints in Week 9, need to beat the Arizona Cardinals in order to avoid losing the No. 2 seed on a head-to-head tiebreaker to the Chicago Bears.

-With a road victory over the San Francisco 49ers, the Bears will stay alive for a first-round bye, but they'll need to beat Minnesota and have the Rams fall to the Niners in Week 17.
+With a road victory over the San Francisco 49ers, the Bears will stay alive for a first-round bye, but they will need to beat the Minnesota Vikings and have the Rams fall to the Niners in Week 17.

-Dallas clinches the NFC East with a win over the Tampa Bay Buccaneers, which makes Philadelphia and Washington fight for the No. 6 seed.
+The Dallas Cowboys clinch the NFC East with a win over the Tampa Bay Buccaneers, which makes Philadelphia and Washington fight for the No. 6 seed.

-As for the final wild-card spots, the Minnesota Vikings head into Week 17 with one foot into the postseason by beating the Detroit Lions.
+As for the final wild-card spots, the Minnesota Vikings head into Week 17 with one foot in the postseason by beating the Detroit Lions.

-However, the Vikings face a difficult showdown to end the regular season with the Bears, who will be playing for a first-round bye, and the NFC North winner will try to knock out the Vikings to avoid playing them on three occasions.
+However, the Vikings end the regular season with a showdown with the Bears, who will be playing for a first-round bye, and the NFC North winner will try to knock out the Vikings to avoid playing them on three occasions.

-By knocking off Houston in their home finale, the Eagles head into their Week 17 clash with the Redskins with an opportunity to slide into the No. 6 seed, but they'll need help from the Bears.
+By knocking off Houston in their home finale, the Eagles head into their Week 17 clash with the Redskins with an opportunity to slide into the No. 6 seed, but they will need help from the Bears.

-Directly above the fight for the final wild-card position sit the Seattle Seahawks, who need one win against either Kansas City or Arizona to secure their postseason spot.
+Directly above the fight for the final wild-card position sit the Seattle Seahawks, who need one win against either the Kansas City Chiefs or the Arizona Cardinals to secure their postseason spot.

-Barring a total collapse by the Seahawks, they'll be in line for a road trip to either Chicago or Dallas in the wild-card round.
+Barring a total collapse by the Seahawks, they will be in line for a road trip to either Chicago or Dallas in the Wild Card Round.

 Follow Joe on Twitter, @JTansey90.